This article describes the feature options in each section of the Index Calculator tab in the Processing Options window.

 - Export: Allows the user to select some desired outputs.

-Allows the users to calibrate and correct the image reflectance, taking the illumination and sensor influence into consideration.
+Allows the users to calibrate and correct the image reflectance, considering the illumination and sensor influence.
 It is possible to choose the type of radiometric correction to be done:

 - No correction: no radiometric correction will be done

-- Camera only: corrections will be applied to the parameters that are written in the EXIF metadata and relate to the camera (vignetting, dark current, ISO, etc...): Camera radiometric correction specifications
+- Camera only: corrections will be applied to the parameters that are written in the EXIF metadata and relate to the camera (vignetting, dark current, ISO, etc...): Exif/Xmp tags required for radiometric correction for multispectral camera

 - Camera and Sun Irradiance: corrections will be applied to the camera parameters (same as using the option Camera only) as well as for the sun irradiance information written in the XMP.Camera.Irradiance EXIF tag.